 For example:

-several pages;
+multiple pages;

 a clear architecture;